Shiro291/Indiesaas/app_sumarry.md

 **Critical System Integrations**
 *   **Ipaymu Payments:** The system integrates with Ipaymu to create payment transactions and redirects users to the Ipaymu payment page.
 Payment status is verified and updated via a secure callback API.
 *   **UploadThing:** All file handling, from event cover images to attendee documents, is managed through UploadThing, providing a seamless and secure upload experience.
-*   **Resend Emails:** All automated communications, such as registration confirmations and payment receipts, are reliably sent using the Resend email service.
+*   **Nodemailer Emails:** All automated communications, such as registration confirmations and payment receipts, are reliably sent using the Nodemailer email service.